solliancenet/foundationallm/docs/deployment/deployment-standard.md

 1. Ensure all the prerequisites are installed.

-2. Clone the repository:
+1. Clone the repository:

     ```cmd
     git clone https://github.com/solliancenet/foundationallm.git
     ```

-5. Run the following script to provision the infrastructure and deploy the API and frontend.
-This will provision all of the required infrastructure, deploy the API and web app services into AKS, and import data into Cosmos DB.
+1. Run the following script to provision the infrastructure and deploy the API and frontend.
+This will provision all of the required infrastructure, deploy the API and web app services as ACA instances, and import data into Cosmos DB.

     ```pwsh
     cd foundationallm
     ./deploy/scripts/Unified-Deploy.ps1 -resourceGroup <rg_name> -location <location> -subscription <target_subscription_id>
+    ```

+1. To deploy to an AKS environment instead, run the same script with the added argument `-deployAks 1`, as shown below.
+This will provision all of the required infrastructure, deploy the API and web app services as pods in an AKS cluster, and import data into Cosmos DB.

+    ```pwsh
+    cd foundationallm
+    ./deploy/scripts/Unified-Deploy.ps1 -resourceGroup <rg_name> -location <location> -subscription <target_subscription_id> -deployAks 1
     ```

 >**NOTE**: Make sure to set the `<location>` value to a region that supports Azure OpenAI services.
 See [Azure OpenAI service regions](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=cognitive-services&regions=all) for more information.